-The terms of our Credit Facilities restrict us and our restricted subsidiaries, which currently includes all of our operating subsidiaries, from engaging in specified types of transactions.
-These covenants restrict our ability, and that of our restricted subsidiaries, to, among other things:
+The terms of the Indenture governing our 2026 Notes and the agreement governing our Revolving Credit Facility restrict Shift4 Payments, LLC, Shift4 Payments Finance Sub, Inc. and their restricted subsidiaries, which currently includes all of our domestic subsidiaries, from engaging in specified types of transactions.
+These covenants restrict their ability, and that of their restricted subsidiaries, to, among other things:

-- incur indebtedness;

-- create liens;

-- engage in mergers or consolidations;

-- make investments, loans and advances;

-- pay dividends and distributions and repurchase capital stock;

-- sell assets;

-- engage in certain transactions with affiliates;

-- enter into sale and leaseback transactions;

-- make certain accounting changes; and

-- make prepayments on junior indebtedness.
+- incur additional debt and provide additional guarantees; - create liens; - engage in mergers or consolidations; - make investments, loans and advances; - pay dividends and make other restricted payments, including certain investments; - create or permit certain liens; - make certain asset sales; - use the proceeds from the sales of assets and subsidiary stock; - create or permit restrictions on the ability of the restricted subsidiaries to pay dividends or make other inter-company distributions to Shift4 Payments, LLC; - engage in certain transactions with affiliates; - designate subsidiaries as unrestricted subsidiaries; - enter into sale and leaseback transactions; and - consolidate, merge or transfer substantially all assets.